NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 KH-7 was an effective observation satellite that followed the Corona program.
 It contained an index (frame) camera and a single strip (pushbroom) camera.
-ASP does not currently have a dedicated camera model for this camera, so we will have to try to approximate it with a pinhole model.

-Without a dedicated solution for this camera, the solution may be adequate only *near the central region of the image*.
+ASP has *no exact camera model for this camera.* Approximate solutions are shown in :numref:`kh7_fig`.

 For this example we find the following images in Earth Explorer declassified collection 2::